Taukir1515/Taukir1515/README.md

 ### 👋 About Me

 I am a cybersecurity enthusiast passionate about SIEM solutions 🔎, with a main focus on **Wazuh integrations**.
-I also have experience in penetration testing 🕵️, Linux server administration 🐧, web servers (Nginx 🌐), and mail servers (Postfix 📧).
+I also have experience in Penetration Testing 🕵️, Linux Server Administration 🐧, Web Server (Nginx 🌐), and Mail Server (Postfix 📧).
 I enjoy experimenting with open-source technologies 🔐, automating tasks ⚡, and continuously learning new ways to strengthen security systems.

 ### 🤝 Connect with me